node-pulse/playbooks/catalog/u/umami-v3-postgresql-caddy/README.md

 ## Data Storage

 All data is stored in `/opt/umami/data/`:
-- `postgres/` - PostgreSQL database files
+- `postgres/` - PostgreSQL 18 database files

-- `caddy/` - SSL certificates and Caddy configuration (Docker mode only)
+SSL certificates are managed by system Caddy at `/var/lib/caddy/`.

 ## Security Features